kuramu1108/Coursera_python/README.md

 # Coursera_python
-Files used in Several Coursera course of python
+Source code used in Several Coursera course of python

 Programming for Everybody (Python)
 University of Michigan